CREDIT CHECKS

 Speak to your adviser if you have any questions

 If you have any questions about your credit report or are worried about what it means for your future, including the ability to secure a mortgage, please don’t worry.
-You can contact us on 01744 612 388 or drop us an email info@ahal.biz to discuss your concerns and plans.
+You can contact us on 01744 612 388 or drop us an email on info@ahal.biz to discuss your concerns and plans.

 Your home may be repossessed if you do not keep up repayments on your mortgage.